 Curried chicken salad is a retro dish that's classically made with diced chicken tossed in a creamy mayonnaise-based dressing.
 The unique flavor of the dish comes from the combination of the warm curry powder spice mixed with sweet fruit chutney and bright lemon or lime juice.

-To lighten up the dish, I make my dressing with Greek yogurt and just enough mayonnaise to retain the classic flavor.
+To lighten up this chicken salad with curry, I make my dressing with Greek yogurt and just enough mayonnaise to retain the classic flavor.

 Greek yogurt is one of my favorite ingredients to use in the kitchen, whether it’s breakfast, lunch, dinner or dessert.
 It's so versatile!
 Some of my favorite dishes with Greek yogurt are Grilled Peaches with Greek Yogurt, Pineapple Banana Smoothie, and Salmon Burgers with Dill Yogurt Sauce.